What is Distance Learning?

 - Be committed to completing assignments and fulfilling obligations to the professor and other students, as required by the class.

-- Show respect for the professor and other students in all communications, whether in person, on-line, or by phone.
+- Follow appropriate netiquette; show respect for the professor and other students in all communications, whether in person, on-line, or by phone.

 - Consult the College Catalog for information regarding policies and procedures regarding financial aid, attendance, refunds, and other related matters.

-- "Acceptable Use Policy for Network Services and the Internet"
+- Students should read the "Acceptable Use Policy for Network Services and the Internet"

 D2L (Desire to Learn)

 D2L is the HGTC student portal for online and hybrid courses.
 Access to D2L is through